cleanlab/cleanvision/README.md

 | 8   | Near Duplicates  | Images that are visually identical to each other          | near_duplicates  | ![](docs/readme_images/near_duplicates.png)  |

-This package currently detects issues in the raw images themselves, making it a useful tool for any machine learning task such as classification, segmentation, object detection, pose estimation, keypoint detection, image generation, etc. To detect issues in the labels of your image data, you can instead use [cleanlab](https://github.com/cleanlab/cleanlab/).
+This package currently detects issues in the raw images themselves, making it a useful tool for any machine learning task such as classification, segmentation, object detection, pose estimation, keypoint detection, image generation.

+To detect issues in the labels of your image data, you can instead use [cleanlab](https://github.com/cleanlab/cleanlab/).

 At the moment this package is a work in progress (expect sharp edges!).